Orhan: Initial expansion

 In 1345, there was a change of strategy.
 Instead of aiming to gain land from non-Muslims, Orhan took over a Turkish principality, Karesi (present Balıkesir and surroundings).
-According to Islamic philosophy of war, the areas under Islamic rule were to be abodes of peace and the other areas abodes of war.
+According to the Islamic philosophy of war, areas under Islamic rule were to be abodes of peace and the other areas abodes of war.
 Conducting a war in abodes of war was considered a good deed.
 Karesi principality was a state governed by a Turkish emir and its main inhabitants were Turkish so it was an abode of peace.
 The Ottomans had to have special justification for conquering fellow Muslim Turkish principalities.

 In the case of Karesi, the ruler had died and had left two sons whose claims to the post of emir were equally valid.
 So there was a fight between the armed supporters of the two claimant princes.
 Orhan's pretext for invasion was that he was acting as a bringer of peace.
 In the end of the invasion by Ottoman troops the two brothers were pushed to the castle of their capital city of Pergamum (now Bergama).
 One was killed and the other was captured.
 The territories around Pergamum and Palaeocastro (Balıkesir) were annexed to Orhan's domains.
 This conquest was particularly important since it brought Orhan's territories to Çanakkale, the Anatolian side of the Dardanelles Straits.

 With the conquest of Karesi, nearly the whole of northwestern Anatolia was included in the Ottoman Beylik, and the four cities of Bursa, Nicomedia, Nicaea, and Pergamum had become strongholds of its power.
 At this stage of his conquests, Orhan's Ottoman Principality had four provinces: